 - Create a newsletter or publication that highlights Chapter events, accomplishments, and milestones to circulate around campus and throughout the SVA network.

-- Identify policy issues negatively affecting student veterans on campus.
+- Identify policy issues negatively or positively affecting student veterans on campus.

 - Leverage your National Headquarters Government Affairs department for assistance with advocacy for student veterans on campus.